A Comprehensive Guide to Tattoo Aftercare

 - pimples or bumps forming around the area, indicating infection

-- burning sensations or excessive heat radiating from the area
+- burning sensations or heat radiating from the area

 - excessive moisture without intentionally moisturising the tattoo